michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 6. And he promised to them, and sought him opportunity to betray him apart from the multitude.

-7. And the day of unleavened bread came, on which it was the custom to slay the petscha.Petscha = Heb.
-Pasach, "the paschal lamb."
+7. And the day of unleavened bread came, on which it was the custom to slay the petscha.

 8. And Jeshu sent Kipha and Juchanon, and said to them, Go prepare for us the petscha, that we may eat.